Woljtek/monitoring/docs/architecture/README.md

 ## Monitoring services

-It's based on the Monitoring Chain that is decribed in [ ADD INF ]
+Monitoring services are based on the Monitoring Chain that is decribed in [ ADD INF ]

 ![Monitoring Chain with Computed Data Overview](./../media/monitoring_pi_overview.png)